dqh725/cheeger.blog/_posts/2018-03-17-Image processing with AWS lambda + S3 buckets.md

 ---

 # Use AWS lambda for image processing
-This is the toturial of how to file processing after uploading to s3 in aws lambda with node 4.
+This is the toturial of how to do media file processing after uploaded to s3 by AWS lambda with node.

 # How it works
-1. Create a AWS Lambda,
+1. Create an AWS Lambda,
 ![create a new lambda]({{"/images/posts/lambda/new_lambda.png"}})
-2. Create a IAM role with the buildin AWS policy, in my case, I name the role `lambda_s3_writer`
+2. Create an IAM role with the buildin AWS policy, in my case, I named the role `lambda_s3_writer`
-![with the default policy]({{"/images/posts/lambda/aws_policy.png"}}) N.B. the default policy include `read/write` access to all S3 buckets, and permissions to write logs to cloudwatch.
+![with the default policy]({{"/images/posts/lambda/aws_policy.png"}}) in the above image, the aws managed policy include `read/write` access to all S3 buckets and the permissions to write logs to cloudwatch.
-3. Setup a lambda trigger event, mine is just set when an object is uploaded into s3 bucket
+3. Add a lambda trigger, mine is just set when an object is uploaded into s3 bucket.
 ![lambda trigger]({{"/images/posts/lambda/trigger.png"}})
-4. There are 3 ways upload function code, uploading the whole code package into a zip file, and upload to one S3 bucket, then copy the S3 object link into the lambda configuration.
+4. There are 3 ways upload function code, uploading the whole code package into a zip file, and upload to one S4 bucket, then copy the S3 object link into the lambda configuration.
 5. You can also set `Environment variables` in lambda as well.

 # Functional Code